JcsnP/JcsnP/README.md

 My nickname is James.
 You can call me "JcsnP"
 <br />

-## I'm a Newbie Developer, Student, Gamer, Photographer 📸
+## I'm a Newbie Developer, Student, Gamer

 **What's programming language you use ?**
 - C++ (basic, learn for know algorithm)